 Fact sheet briefly describing legal considerations for communities interested in crafting a successful tobacco retail licensing system.

-Reducing Youth Exposure to Tobacco Marketing
+Reducing Youth Exposure to Tobacco Marketing: Options for Local Governments in New York

 Report exploring policies to reduce exposure to tobacco marketing at the point of sale through comprehensive licensing, zoning and board of health rules.